maklyakov/react-test-task/README.md

 We would especially like to see your approach to coding, use of any stylesheet languages such as Sass or LESS, or anything else you think is relevant.

-This test should take up to 2 hours.
+This test should take around 2 hours.

 Application entities:
 ------------------------------------